Geographical hierarchy explains how places or properties fit together into a simple-to-understand and ordered structure.

 Geographical hierarchy is a common concept we use every day.
 The application of it is the interesting part.

-For example, every street address lives inside of a hierarchy.
+Every street address lives inside of a hierarchy.
 A street address is housed inside of a suburb, which is located inside of a city / town, which is located normally inside of a province, which is contained by a country.
 And countries live in continents, which are located in the world.
 And so it goes.

 Each of these hierarchy levels is a container of sorts.
 And these containers, plotted on a map, are polygons.
 In turn, these polygons are defined by co-ordinates.
 The number of points in a polygon equals the number of co-ordinates that defines the polygon.